 Content

+Platelet-rich plasma therapy is a medical treatment that supports proper wound healing.
 It involves using the patient’s own blood cells to support the natural healing process.

 Your blood consists of several major elements, including platelets.
-Platelets are protein-containing blood cells involved in clotting, healing and tissue growth — all vital for proper wound healing.
+Platelets are protein-containing blood cells involved in clotting, healing, and tissue growth — all vital for proper wound healing.

 PRP treatment involves extracting blood from your body and placing it into a centrifuge — a device that produces centrifugal force — to separate the blood into its various components.